canvas

 Returns an ImageData

-object with the given dimensions.
+object with the given dimensions and the color space indicated by settings.
 All the pixels in the returned object are transparent black.

 Throws an "IndexSizeError